64kramsystem/saveriomiroddi.github.io/_posts/2017-11-02-Shell-scripting-adventures-introduction.md

 Indicatively, the structure of the blog posts, and their content, will be:

-1. bash
+1. Bash general functionalities
-  - associative arrays
+  - Associative arrays (hash maps)
+  - Escape strings
-  - expand strings into separate options
+  - Expand strings into separate options
-  - escape strings
-  - regexes
+  - Regular expressions matching
-  - find file basename
+  - Find a filename's basename
-  - replace extension
+  - Replace the extension of a filename
-  - cycle a multi-line input
+  - Cycle a multi-line variable
+  - Heredoc
+2. Text processing extravaganza
+  - Awk/sed/perl considerations
+  - Perl text processing
-  - heredoc
+  - Awk text processing
+  - Progress bars processing with awk (and stdbuf)
-2. linux tools/system concepts
+3. linux tools/system concepts
   - check sudo
   - awk/sed/perl
   - stdbuf